Actindo-AG/Documentation/DatabaseAndReporting/Integration/01_ManageQueries.md

 9. Select the *Write access enabled* checkbox to allow write operations when executing the query.
 Otherwise, a query with write operations, such as INSERT or DELETE, will not be executed and an error message will be displayed.

 10. If desired, click the [TRY QUERY (READ ONLY)] button to test the query.
-    The query results are displayed in table format at the bottom of the workspace.
+    The query results are displayed in the *Try query result* box at the bottom of the workspace.

 11. Click the [SAVE] button.
    The query has been saved.
 The *Create MySQL query* is closed.
 The new query is displayed in the list of queries.